 It is not just a blend of two terms; it’s a complete alignment between the two teams to close more business seamlessly.
 Aberdeen Group found that the sales and marketing alignment provides:

 - 36% more customer retention

 - Generate 32% more revenue

 More closures and seamless customer experiences can be provided only when the sales and marketing team speak the same language and curate the same content.
 These are possible only with tight sales and marketing alignment in an organization.
-We have covered possible benefits of sales and marketing alignment.
-Share your opinion and let us know if we have missed any point.
+We have covered the potential benefits of sales and marketing alignment.
+Share your opinion and let us know if we have missed any points.